-UForge AppCenter retrieves and extracts the overlay sent by the uforge-scan binary.
+UForge AppCenter retrieves and extracts the overlay sent by the uforge-scan binary if the user has performed a scan with overlay.
 It then recreates all the necessary OS native packages that are not present in any of the package repositories known by UForge AppCenter.

 The analysis and overlay processes are now finished.
 All the scan metadata remain in UForge AppCenter until the scan gets deleted.